 "It's fine, sweetie."
 She smiled at him.
 Her smiles were like those comforting, soft smiles that wrapped you in a blanket of warmth.
 Elijah nodded to himself, trying to remember where he left off.

 "Right.
 Anyways, so Matt asked if he could call me Eli, which, like most people who know me long enough do.
 Even dad does-anyways."
-God he had to stop getting off track.
+God, he had to stop getting off track.
 It was one simple thing, get to the point.
-He told himself.
-"Matt asked if I was gay and I basically inhaled my sprite which was not comfortable."
-A beep sounded from the oven and Clara looked over, Elijah pausing just as he was actually getting to the point.
+"Matt asked if I was gay out of nowhere and my water went straight to my lungs which was not comfortable."
+A beep sounded from the oven and Clara looked over, Elijah pausing just as he was getting to the point.

 Standing from leaning against the wall, she went back behind the counter.
 "Sit down, I'm listening."
 She said, slipping the plastic gloves off and throwing them away.